Translations

 Tennessee Budget

-Bing's estimated sales tax loss, during the August through October tax holiday on food, divided by the 2024 fiscal budget is a loss of only about 0.5935%.
+Bing's estimated sales tax loss during the August through October tax holiday on food divided by the 2024 fiscal budget is a loss of only about 0.5935%.
 That's a chump loss of revenue.

 Our Budget

-As stated previously, the bottom line, for August through October, is that my wife and I spent $1,497.97 on groceries.
+As stated previously, the bottom line for August through October is that my wife and I spent $1,497.97 on groceries.
 We bought 330 grocery items.
 We saved $93.23 in sales tax.
 That's an average sales tax savings of 6.22%.

-The article of 9/2/2022, cited previously, states that our two-person annual food cost, in 2001, was $2,387.60, or $198.96 a month.
+The previously cited article from 9/2/2022 stated that our two-person annual food cost in 2001 was $2,387.60, or $198.96 a month.
 In 2010, it was $3,149.59, or $261.80 monthly.
-Last year, in August, the cost, as stated in that article, was:
+Last year in August, the cost as stated in that article was:

 Total 08/2022 human food items: 123.